Pompidou Museum Paris Tickets: how to buy and prices

 Best time to visit

-In other museums, the mornings are usually quieter compared to the afternoons.
-At the Pompidou Center it works the other way around.
-There are usually some queues before the opening of the center; therefore, it is preferable to visit it in the afternoon (if possible, from 15:00).
+In other museums, mornings are usually quieter compared to afternoons.
+At the Pompidou Center, it works the other way around.
+There are usually queues before the center opens, so it is preferable to visit in the afternoon (if possible, from 3:00 p.m.).

-The French capital is a very famous tourist destination and queues are frequent.
+The French capital is a popular tourist destination and waiting times are frequent.
 However, in some months there are fewer tourists.
-If you visit Paris in October or April, you will not find so many crowds in front of the museum.
+In case you visit Paris in October or April, you will not find so many crowds in front of the museum.

 How to get to the Pompidou Museum in Paris

-- Bus, lines 29, 38, 47 and 75 stop a few meters away.
+• Bus, lines 29, 38, 47 and 75 stop a few meters away.
 You can also book one of the best tourist buses in Paris.
-Thanks to the hop-on/hop-off formula, you can hop on and off wherever you want
+Thanks to the hop-on/hop-off formula, you can get on and off wherever you want.

-- RER, the region's suburban trains.
+• RER, the suburban trains of the region.
 The nearest station is Châtelet Les Halles (lines A, B and D).

 Where to eat near the Pompidou Museum

-Around the cultural institution there are several restaurants specializing in French recipes and food from other parts of the world.
-The list below lists some options within minutes of the Pompidou Center:
+Surrounding the cultural institution are several restaurants specializing in French recipes and foods from other parts of the world.
+The list below lists a few options within minutes of the Pompidou Center:

-- Georges, unbeatable views and signature cuisine.
-It is located on the rooftop of the museum and also hosts some dj sets.
-It is recommended to book in advance
+• Georges, unbeatable views and signature cuisine.
+It is located on the same rooftop of the museum and also hosts some dj sets.
+Advance reservations are recommended.

-- Crêperie Auguste, if you want to kill your appetite with a local specialty.
-You can also order crepes to go and eat them at the nearby Place Igor Stravinsky (Rue Saint-Martin 88)
+• Crêperie Auguste, if you want to kill your appetite with a local specialty.
+You can also order crepes to take away and eat them at the nearby Place Igor Stravinsky (Rue Saint-Martin 88).

-- Olive & Thym - Par Man'ouché, Lebanese cuisine with a modern twist.
+• Olive & Thym - Par Man'ouché, Lebanese cuisine with a modern twist.
 They are famous for their bowls with typical Middle Eastern products.
-It also has vegetarian options (Rue Quincampoix 60)
+Vegetarian options are also available (Rue Quincampoix 60).

 When you have more time you can take a gastronomic tour in Paris.
-These tours usually have stops in the Latin Quarter, Le Marais, Montmartre and other areas of the capital.
+These routes usually have stages in the Latin Quarter, Le Marais, Montmartre and other areas of the capital.

 Tips for visiting the Pompidou Center in Paris

 In this article I have detailed all the relevant information.
-To finish off the task I leave you some more tips:
+To top it all off, here are a few more tips:

-- Take your time to admire closely the Fontaine Stravinsky, the fountain dedicated to the Russian composer.
+• Take your time to admire closely the Fontaine Stravinsky, the fountain dedicated to the Russian composer.
 It is the result of a joint work between the sculptor Jean Tinguely and the painter Niki de Saint Phalle.
-It is Dadaist style and is located in the same Place Georges Pompidou
+It is of Dadaist style and is located in the same Place Georges Pompidou.

-- The museum is open every day except Tuesdays and May 1.
-Keep this in mind when planning your vacation
+• The museum is open every day except Tuesdays and May 1st.
+Take this into account when planning your vacation.

-- You cannot enter with backpacks, helmets, umbrellas, baby carriers, camera flash devices and selfie sticks.
-However, you can leave them free of charge in the locker
+• You cannot enter with backpacks, helmets, umbrellas, baby carriers, camera flash devices and selfie sticks.
+However, you can leave them free of charge in the locker room.

 What to see and do near the Pompidou Center